sungsoo-ahn/2025/_posts/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks.md

     font-size: 16px;
   }
 ---
-## DNN Vulnerabilities in Traffic Sign Recognition
+## DNN Vulnerabilities

-Recent studies have shown that DNNs are vulnerable to adversarial examples, where small modifications to input data can result in incorrect predictions<d-cite key="gregor2015draw"></d-cite>.
+Recent research has demonstrated that DNNs are surprisingly vulnerable to adversarial examples, where small modifications to input data can result in significant incorrect predictions<d-cite key="szegedy2014intriguing"></d-cite><d-cite key="goodfellow2015explaining"></d-cite>.
 This susceptibility arises from DNNs' inherent linearity in high-dimensional spaces and limited generalization.
 This vulnerability is especially concerning for traffic sign recognition systems, which rely exclusively on DNNs processing camera images without additional error correction sources.
-Many research efforts have been made on attacks targeting these systems, as they are particularly susceptible and easily exploited in real-world scenarios.
-Early research into adversarial attacks on traffic sign recognition typically involved physical methods, such as affixing stickers to traffic signs<d-cite key="gregor2015draw"></d-cite>, replacing signs with versions that included embedded perturbations<d-cite key="gregor2015draw"></d-cite>, or placing patches directly on camera lenses<d-cite key="gregor2015draw"></d-cite>.
+Many research efforts have been made on attacks targeting these systems, as they are particularly susceptible and easily exploited in real-world scenarios<d-cite key="pavlitska2023adversarial"></d-cite>.
+Early research into adversarial attacks on traffic sign recognition typically involved physical methods, such as affixing stickers to traffic signs<d-cite key="eykholt2018robust"></d-cite>, replacing signs with versions that included embedded perturbations<d-cite key="pavlitska2023adversarial"></d-cite>, or placing patches directly on camera lenses<d-cite key="zolfi2021translucent"></d-cite>.
 While these methods can be effective, they require manual effort and are often noticeable to drivers.

 To address these limitations, researchers have shifted their focus to direct attacks on DNN inputs.
-One of the first developed techniques is the Fast Gradient Sign Method (FGSM), which uses the gradients of the loss function relative to the input data to create perturbations that maximize the loss and result in misclassification<d-cite key="gregor2015draw"></d-cite>.
-Subsequent developments include the Projected Gradient Descent (PGD) approach<d-cite key="gregor2015draw"></d-cite>.
-Other significant adversarial algorithms are the Jacobian-based Saliency Map Attack (JSMA)<d-cite key="gregor2015draw"></d-cite>, Papernot's attack<d-cite key="gregor2015draw"></d-cite>, and the Carlini and Wagner (C&W) attack<d-cite key="gregor2015draw"></d-cite>, all contributing to the evolving landscape of adversarial machine learning.
+One of the first developed techniques is the Fast Gradient Sign Method (FGSM), which uses the gradients of the loss function relative to the input data to create perturbations that maximize the loss and result in misclassification<d-cite key="goodfellow2015explaining"></d-cite>.
+Subsequent developments include the Projected Gradient Descent (PGD) approach<d-cite key="madry2018towards"></d-cite>.
+Other significant adversarial algorithms are the Jacobian-based Saliency Map Attack (JSMA)<d-cite key="papernot2017practical"></d-cite>, Papernot's attack<d-cite key="papernot2016limitations"></d-cite>, and the Carlini and Wagner (C&W) attack<d-cite key="carlini2017towards"></d-cite>, all contributing to the evolving landscape of adversarial machine learning.
 Despite the proliferation of these attack methods, defense and mitigation strategies, particularly for traffic sign classification tasks, have received significantly less attention.
-The common approach to enhancing the robustness of DNNs is adversarial training, which involves incorporating adversarial attack samples into the training dataset<d-cite key="gregor2015draw"></d-cite>.
+The common approach to enhancing the robustness of DNNs is adversarial training, which involves incorporating adversarial attack samples into the training dataset<d-cite key="zhang2022adversarial"></d-cite>.
 Training a model with only one or a limited range of adversarial examples leaves it susceptible to other types of attacks, necessitating the inclusion of diverse adversarial examples during training.
 Consequently, this approach is not universal and can demand significant training effort.